danielVebman/BDTransition/README.md

     controller.modalPresentationCapturesStatusBarAppearance = true
     present(controller, animated: true, completion: nil)

-To update the height of the presented controller, simply:
+To update the height of the presented controller, write in the presented controller:

     if let presentationController = presentationController as?
 BDPresentationController {
         presentationController.updateHeight(600)